What is Endotracheal Intubation?

 Intubation should only be performed by a competent medical professional.
 The endotracheal tube bypasses through the vocal folds and the tip of the endotracheal tube ends above the carina.
 Endotracheal tubes have a cuff that is located below the level of the vocal folds.
 The cuff is inflated to reduce secretions from entering into the lungs and to provide a closed system so that ventilation can be provided directly to the lungs.
 Secretions can be suctioned through tracheal suctioning and/or subglottic suctioning techniques.

-Can someone eat with an endotracheal tube?
-Can someone speak with an endotracheal tube?
+Can someone eat with endotracheal intubation?
+Can someone speak with endotracheal intubation?

-What is the difference between an endotracheal tube and a tracheostomy?
+What is the difference between endotracheal intubation and a tracheostomy?

 Respiratory failure is a serious condition when the lungs cannot get oxygen into the blood and/or when there is a buildup of carbon dioxide.
 The symptoms of respiratory failure will depend on the cause as well as the levels of oxygen and carbon dioxide in the blood.
 For patients with low oxygen levels in the blood, patients typically present with shortness of breath and air hunger.
 Healthy individuals at sea level usually exhibit oxygen saturations between 96% and 99%.